 - In a bowl covered with plastic wrap, cellophane, aluminum foil, etc.

-Pizza dough will typically last anywhere between three and five days in the fridge, although this number can change depending on the amount of yeast, the temp of dough, and protein in the flour.
+Pizza dough will typically last anywhere between three and five days in the fridge, although this number can change depending on the amount of yeast, the temp of dough, and the protein in the flour.
 Still have questions?
 Keep reading these frequently asked questions.

 Does refrigerated pizza dough go bad?